publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 [Pub.
 L. 98–369, div.
 B, title III, § 2366][/us/pl/98/369/s2366], July 18, 1984, [98 Stat.
 1108][/us/stat/98/1108], provided that:

-> “The provisions of section 1902(a)(13) of the Social Security Act \[subsec. (a)(13) of this section\], in so far as they require a reduction of the amount of payment otherwise to be made to a public psychiatric hospital due to the level of care received in such hospital, shall not apply to payments to hospitals before July 1, 1985, and such a reduction made for payments during the 12-month period ending June 30, 1986, and during the 12-month period ending June 30, 1987, shall be one-third and two-thirds, respectively, of the amount of the reduction which would have been made without regard to this section.”
+> “The provisions of section 1902(a)(13) of the Social Security Act \[[42 U.S.C.
+1396a(a)(13)][/us/usc/t42/s1396a/a/13]\], in so far as they require a reduction of the amount of payment otherwise to be made to a public psychiatric hospital due to the level of care received in such hospital, shall not apply to payments to hospitals before July 1, 1985, and such a reduction made for payments during the 12-month period ending June 30, 1986, and during the 12-month period ending June 30, 1987, shall be one-third and two-thirds, respectively, of the amount of the reduction which would have been made without regard to this section.”

  __Moratorium on Regulatory Actions by Secretary__

 [Pub.
 L. 98–369, div.
 B, title III, § 2373(c)][/us/pl/98/369/s2373/c], July 18, 1984, [98 Stat.
 1112][/us/stat/98/1112], as amended by [Pub.
 L. 100–93, § 9][/us/pl/100/93/s9], Aug.
 18, 1987, [101 Stat.
 695][/us/stat/101/695], provided that:

->     “(1) The Secretary of Health and Human Services shall not take any compliance, disallowance, penalty, or other regulatory action against a State with respect to the moratorium period described in paragraph (2) by reason of such State’s plan described in paragraph (5) under title XIX of the Social Security Act \[this subchapter\] (including any part of the plan operating pursuant to section 1902(f) of such Act \[subsec. (f) of this section\]), or the operation thereunder, being determined to be in violation of clause (IV), (V), or (VI) of section 1902(a)(10)(A)(ii) or section 1902(a)(10)(C)(i)(III) of such Act on account of such plan’s (or its operation) having a standard or methodology which the Secretary interprets as being less restrictive than the standard or methodology required under such section, provided that such plan (or its operation) does not make ineligible any individual who would be eligible but for the provisions of this subsection.
+>     “(1) The Secretary of Health and Human Services shall not take any compliance, disallowance, penalty, or other regulatory action against a State with respect to the moratorium period described in paragraph (2) by reason of such State’s plan described in paragraph (5) under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] (including any part of the plan operating pursuant to section 1902(f) of such Act \[[42 U.S.C.
+1396a(f)][/us/usc/t42/s1396a/f]\]), or the operation thereunder, being determined to be in violation of clause (IV), (V), or (VI) of section 1902(a)(10)(A)(ii) or section 1902(a)(10)(C)(i)(III) of such Act on account of such plan’s (or its operation) having a standard or methodology which the Secretary interprets as being less restrictive than the standard or methodology required under such section, provided that such plan (or its operation) does not make ineligible any individual who would be eligible but for the provisions of this subsection.

 >     “(2) The moratorium period is the period beginning on October 1, 1981, and ending 18 months after the date on which the Secretary submits the report required under paragraph (3).